iatenine/octo-spork-client/README.md

 - Contribute code to address any open issue by creating a fork, making changes and opening a merge request
 - Spread the word

-MyRepInfo now uses a forking strategy for contributions rather than repository collaborators
+MyRepInfo now uses a forking strategy for contributions rather than repository collaborators.
+All changes merged to the main branch will automatically be deployed to https://staging.myrepinfo.org to be either rolled back or promoted to production manually at a future date

 # Tests